CVHvn/RL-Algorithms/Basic_Algorithms/SARSA/README.md

 * **Std:** Standard deviation, showing performance stability.
 * **Min/Max Reward:** The worst and best-case scenario returns observed during evaluation.

 As observed, SARSA exhibits extremely fast convergence.
 By **5K steps**, the agent already achieves a positive mean reward.
-From **20K steps** onwards, the standard deviation drops to virtually zero ($1.77 \times 10^{-15}$), meaning the policy has perfectly stabilized at the optimal reward of $8.620$.
+From **20K steps** onwards, the policy has perfectly stabilized at the optimal reward of $8.620$.

 ### Training Chart